Manoj866733/Manoj-DevSecOps-Project-2024/README.md

    Make sure to replace `<your-jenkins-ip>` and `<your-jenkins-port>` with the appropriate values for your Jenkins setup.

-   Check the validity of the configuration file:
+   Check the validity of the configuration file:  (use the below command to check for any syntax issue in our file)

    ```bash
    promtool check config /etc/prometheus/prometheus.yml